Opinion: It’s okay to enjoy music by problematic artists

 The unfortunate truth is that cases like O’Connor’s are innumerable.
 Many high-profile artists are lacking in some way: Kanye West, Lana Del ReyJustin Bieber, and even classic favorites like Michael Jackson have been accused of varying degrees of problematic behavior and subsequently “canceled” by the public.

-That didn’t stop them from topping the charts; despite the controversies, many continue to listen to their music.
+That didn’t stop them from topping the charts; despite the controversies, people continue to listen to their music.

 “I don’t think it should be judged solely based on what kind of person the artist is,” said Jasmine Randhawa, a junior at Carlmont.
 “It’s not like artists are saints.
 Their job is to make music.
 It’s not really their fault people choose to put them on a pedestal.”

 Others point out that listening to a bad person’s music is inherently supporting them.
-Artists become successful because they have a large audience.
-A problematic artist does not deserve success, profit, or a platform to influence others, and the mass boycotting of their music is the public’s way to ensure that.
+They point out that artists become successful because they have a large audience, arguing that problematic people do not deserve success, profit, or a platform to influence others.

 However, people are not obligated to cut off every artist that doesn’t align with their own worldview or moral principles, nor must they pay attention to the personal lives of every artist they listen to.